Wood-fired ovens, charcoal, solid-fuel smoke or ash exposure

 Useful starting point for light use, then adjust after inspection.

-Have the provider explain which parts of the exhaust path are included in the quoted service.
+Make sure the quoted service explains which parts of the exhaust path are included from hood canopy to rooftop fan.

 Roof access, duct access panels, and fan condition can change the scope and timing.

-Managers should know where cleaning records, photos, and labels will be stored after service.
+Managers should know where cleaning reports, photos, and hood cleaning stickers or service labels will be stored after service.

 The cleaning itself matters.
 The documentation matters too.
-A restaurant should be able to show when the system was cleaned, what was cleaned, and what the provider recommended next.
+A restaurant should be able to show when the system was cleaned, what was cleaned, what could not be reached, and what interval was recommended next.

-For official inspection or fire-code questions, use the City of Forney Fire Marshal resources.
-Treat this page as planning help, then confirm requirements with the proper authority or provider.
+Forney publishes Fire Marshal, fire inspection, and fire-code resources.
+Treat this page as planning help, then confirm official requirements with the proper authority for the kitchen.